-For example, if you’re on a quarry site, you can view how the quarry looks today as well as have your one-year, five-year, and end-of-life plans overlayed in 3D on that current terrain.
+For example, if you’re on an aggregates site, you can view how the quarry looks today, and then compare it to one-year, five-year, and end-of-life plans, overlaid in a 3D format.

 3. Easy layers viewing

-With Propeller’s capabilities, the DXFs you upload are just like your CAD package: it’s one file that includes all your layers.
+With a good drone data visualization platform, the DXFs you upload can be used just like in your CAD package: it’s one file that includes all your layers.
 You can upload it in one go, and then turn different layers on and off as needed.

 For example, if you’re on a construction subdivision, you can import your DXF with all the utility lines, property lines, etc. If you need to see where your electrical and plumbing is sitting on the terrain, turning off everything but that utilities layer takes just a few clicks.

 Knowing exactly where utility and property lines are at all times is hugely important to avoiding costly errors that could turn into even more costly disputes.

 Seeing what’s on your site in 3D—from real-world features to abstract values—is a powerful visual.
 Using the information stored in DXF form, you can display info simply and straightforwardly.

 Below, a DXF surface is shown in 3D.
 Areas in red are the current drone survey that’s above the design, which means this shows all the cut needed for this site to reach design.